Dawson’s Creek FAQ Sheet

 Several Wilmington-based casting companies casts extras for local productions.
 If you’re interested in being an extra or have other questions about film production in Wilmington, please check the Wilmington Film Office website Frequently Asked Question page at http://www.wilmingtonfilm.com/Intro/FAQ/tabid/65/Default.aspx Befor.e visitors travel any distance to be an extra they are encouraged to check the website and contact casting companies directly to find out about casting needs and employment requirements.

-For more info about Wilmington, NC’s historic river district and island beaches (where DAWSON’S CREEK was filmed) please call 1-866-266-9690, or stop by the year-round Visitor Information Center located at 505 Nutt Street, Unit A, in downtown Wilmington, or the Riverfront Visitors Booth (April-October) at the foot of Market Street.
-You may also visit the Wilmington and Beaches CVB website at http://www.GoWilmingtonAndBeaches.com.
+Info about recent productions can be found on our Hollywood East page at http://www.WilmingtonAndBeaches.com/Hollywood-East For m.ore info about Wilmington, NC’s historic river district and island beaches (where DAWSON’S CREEK was filmed) please call 1-866-266-9690, or stop by the year-round Visitor Information Center located at 505 Nutt Street, Unit A, in downtown Wilmington, or the Riverfront Visitors Booth (April-October) at the foot of Market Street.
+You may also visit the Wilmington and Beaches website at http://www.GoWilmingtonAndBeaches.com.

 NOTE: Tours and individual businesses are individually operated.
 Hours of operation, fees and availability subject to change without notice.